-What is Labroatory Directed Research and Development?
+What is Laboratory Directed Research and Development?.

 LDRD at JLab

 JLab’s LDRD program began in 2013.
-It is an important element of Jefferson Lab's Strategic Plan.
+It is an important element of Jefferson Lab's strategic vision.
 It enables the Lab to respond to timely scientific and technological opportunities that also support DOE’s research and development mission.
 The program provides the resources for JLab staff to make rapid and significant contributions to critical national science and technology problems of mission relevance to JLab and the DOE.
 LDRD also can advance the Lab’s core scientific and technical capability and permits seeding and exploration of exciting new opportunities.

 Projects in the past have touched on a variety of topics including novel approaches in data analysis, extending the reach of new detector systems to access science that would otherwise require a higher-energy accelerator, and development of specialized electron sources that could be of benefit in collider accelerators.
 Recently topics have included applications of machine learning to experimental data analysis, to nuclear theory and to accelerator fault analysis.
 In some years, a topic of special interest is identified.

 Additional information about JLab's LDRD program can be accessed by clicking the link at the left of this page.
 Information about applying for funding is accessible there as well.

 If you have questions regarding JLab's LDRD program please contact either the LDRD Program Manager (Latifa Elouadrhiri) at email@example.com David Dean at firstname.lastname@example.org .